 Men aren’t the only ones who pull away—women also do it.

-I am focusing on the reason behind men’s withdraw from relationships.
+I am focusing on the reason behind men’s withdrawal from relationships.

 One of the main reasons men and women fight so much is because we do not understand each other as a species.